The Johnstone Basin population is 15,000 and largely concentrated within the towns of Innisfail, Malanda, Millaa Millaa and South Johnstone.

-The Johnstone Basin grade has remained ‘good’ and the score of 67 was unchanged from the previous year.
+The Johnstone Basin grade has remained ‘good’ with the score increasing from 67 to 71 on the previous year.

 The diagram below shows the detailed results for each indicator by year.
 Click on the timeslider to see data from previous years.

-TSS (the indicator for sediment) scored 90 and the grade improved from ‘good’ in 2017-18 to ‘very good’, with most monthly median concentrations meeting guideline values.
+TSS (the indicator for sediment) was ‘very good’ and the score remained 90 with most monthly median concentrations meeting guideline values.

-Pesticides for the Johnstone Basin remained ‘good’ with the score increasing from 61 in 2017-18 to 74, equating to over 97 percent of species protected for the risk assessment metric.
+Pesticides for the Johnstone Basin remained ‘good’ with the score increasing slightly from 74 in 2018-19 to 76, equating to over 98 percent of species protected for the risk assessment metric.

 Water quality grades are based on aquatic ecosystem guidelines for protection of freshwater systems and are not based on load reduction targets for the marine environment.
 Except for pesticides the results are derived from two end of catchment monitoring sites at Goondi (North Johnstone River) and Central Mill (South Johnstone River), capturing 58% of the basin.
 Pesticide results are derived from the Coquette Point monitoring sites, capturing 70% of the basin.

 Habitat and hydrology